Review of Corporate Finance Studies. March 2026.

 Media coverage: Bank Underground, Yale School of Management

-with Daniel te Kaat, ADB Working Paper (forthcoming), 2025
+with Matteo Ficarra, ADB Working Paper (forthcoming), 2026

 How do international investors adjust portfolios in response to biodiversity risk?
 Using monthly data on investment fund portfolios, we show that the 2021 Kunming Declaration led fund managers to reallocate portfolios from high-biodiversity risk countries to less risky ones, while ultimate fund investors remained unresponsive.
 Fund managers reduced exposures to extremely high biodiversity risk without seizing low biodiversity risk as an opportunity for profit, characterizing biodiversity as downside risk factor.
 Investment funds drive cross-country spillovers as the reallocation triggers significant capital flows benefiting countries in the same geographic region, but outside of a fund’s hitherto established portfolio.
 Using a novel measure of legal action to protect nature, we demonstrate that countries taking more legal acts are partially shielded from funds reducing their exposure to high-biodiversity risk countries.
 Policies only indirectly related to nature conservation, such as mitigating climate change and strengthening macroeconomic fundamentals, do not provide insurance against funds’ withdrawals.
 Results are robust to a rich set of controls and fixed effects, absorbing demand for funds' investments.